Crypto Portfolio PnL Calculation: Proceeds, Basis, Fees, and the Realized Line (2026)

 Realized PnL = proceeds − cost basis − allowable fees

-The arithmetic is trivial; the cost basis input is not — it must use the method your jurisdiction mandates: US per-wallet FIFO/Spec-ID from 2025, UK Section 104 pooling, German FIFO, Canadian ACB, French 150 VH bis.
-Two tools that disagree on the same trades disagree on the basis method, not the formula.
+The arithmetic is trivial; the cost basis input is not.
+It must use the method your jurisdiction mandates: US per-wallet FIFO or Spec-ID from 2025, UK Section 104 pooling, German FIFO, Canadian ACB, or French 150 VH bis.
+Two tools that disagree on the same trades are disagreeing on the basis method, not the formula.

 Realized vs unrealized